Bradley-Hower/can-of-books/README.md

 **Version**: 1.0.0

 ## Overview
-The purpose of this application is to act as a back-end server for the City Explorer project. https://github.com/Bradley-Hower/can-of-books-backend
+The purpose of this application is to act as a front-end server for the Can of Books project.
+The backe-nd is located here: https://github.com/Bradley-Hower/can-of-books-backend

 This project will fully utilize a front-end, back-end, and database server.